albertossilva/flowie/README.md

 The only dependency that `flowie` have is [debug](https://www.npmjs.com/package/debug), in order to help you to see what is happening.
 The namespace is **flowie**, so `DEBUG=flowie*`, as the value of the variable `DEBUG` will active the debug.

-One extra feature is, if the namespace `debugFlowie` is enabled, than a [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement will be included on the first line of the flow that will be executed.
+One extra feature is, if the namespace `compiledFlow` is enabled via `DEBUG` environment variable, than a [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement will be included on the first line of the flow that will be executed.